-Figure 1: The utility of nonlinear behavior of soft materials. (a) A 9 cm tip-to-tip PneuNet actuator gripping a raw chicken egg [1].
-The actuator legs curled downward when the pressure is applied to the PneuNets in the top active layer, and the soft gripper did not damage the egg. (b) A soft gripper made of a buckling actuator that can pick up a piece of chalk [2].
+Fig. 1 The utility of nonlinear behavior of soft materials. (a) A 9 cm tip-to-tip PneuNet actuator gripping a raw chicken egg.
+The actuator legs curled downward when the pressure is applied to the PneuNets in the top active layer, and the soft gripper did not damage the egg (Reproduced with permission from llievski et al. [1].
+Copyright 2011 by John Wiley and Sons). (b) A soft gripper made of a buckling actuator that can pick up a piece of chalk (Reproduced with permission from Yang et al. [2].
+Copyright 2015 by John Wiley and Sons).